JD Wetherspoon and the social media exodus of 2018

 We are Mobas.
 The Brand Transformation Agency.

 JD Wetherspoon – the home of cheap beers, all-day menus and notoriously wacky carpets.
 The pub giant is all over the news today following the announcement that it will be closing all of its social media channels with immediate effect.
-Digital Communications Manager Catie outlines why decision makers should think twice before making this exodus of Facebook, Twitter and Instagram a permanent move.
+Digital Marketing Communications Manager Catie outlines why decision makers should think twice before making this exodus of Facebook, Twitter and Instagram a permanent move.

 Everyone has fond (or not so fond) associations with their local ‘Spoons’.
 Whether your local is one of the tired and outdated bars or one of the newer and trendier pubs, we can all agree that its business model works.
 Quick, value food with multi-generational appeal – visit during the day and you’ll see retired folk with their full English breakfasts and cups of tea, or young parents making the most of the child-friendly menu and usually spacious gardens.